 What Are the Advantages & Disadvantages of 1040.com?

 1040.com offers an inexpensive way of filing state and federal tax returns.
 However, it lacks essential features such as audit assistance and personalized customer care by phone.
-Taxpayers with simple tax returns can get free federal filing, but they will have to pay $9.95 for federal.
+Taxpayers with simple tax returns can get free federal filing, but they will have to pay $9.95 for state.
 Other tax preparation companies, such as TurboTax, provides free federal and state filing services for simple tax returns.

 Benefits of 1040.com: